Pod-Point/laravel-aws-pubsub/README.md

 Similar to [Pusher](https://laravel.com/docs/master/broadcasting#pusher-channels), this package provides a [Laravel Broadcasting](https://laravel.com/docs/master/broadcasting) driver for [AWS SNS](https://aws.amazon.com/sns/) (Simple Notification Service).

+We understand [Broadcasting](https://laravel.com/docs/master/broadcasting) is usually used to "broadcast" your server-side Laravel [Events](https://laravel.com/docs/master/events) over a WebSocket connection to your client-side JavaScript application.

+However, we believe this approach of leveraging broadcasting makes sense for a Pub/Sub architecture where an application would like to broadcast an event to the outside world about something that just happened.

 In this context, "channels" can be assimilated to "topics" on SNS.

-We believe this approach of leveraging broadcasting makes sense for a Pub/Sub architecture where an application would like to broadcast an event to the outside world about something that just happened.

 ## Installation